jclouds/legacy-jclouds/documentation/reference/runscript-design.markdown

-* Running a Script using SSH : implementation
+# Running a Script using SSH : implementation
-When runScript/submitScript are used, the  code currently all goes in the following path
+When runScript/submitScript are used, the execution currently follows the following path

 ```
   RunScriptOnNode.Factory .runScript -> create submit -> submit